 See how Hyperproof can help you implement a risk management process that helps you maintain a continuously secure posture.

 Risk management is a continual process that should always include re-assessment, new testing, and ongoing mitigation.
-Keep in mind that internal compliance and audit teams can significantly control IT risk moving forward.
+Keep in mind that internal compliance and audit teams can significantly control risk moving forward.
 Below are nine ways they can help:

-Critical capabilities for managing IT risk
+Critical capabilities for managing risk

-Assessing risk has never been easy, and thanks to COVID-19 and the economic recession, conducting IT risk assessments is more challenging than ever.
+Assessing risk has never been easy, and thanks to COVID-19 and the economic recession, conducting risk assessments is more challenging than ever.
 What capabilities will your team need to navigate these current challenges?

 Glad you asked.
-Below, we leave you with some critical capabilities your organization will need to conduct IT assessments and effectively manage risk today.
+Below, we leave you with some critical capabilities your organization will need to conduct assessments and effectively manage risk today.

 Collaboration and communication tools